'Reputations at stake as cricket awaits judgement'

 Perhaps more importantly, it is reputations that will hinge on the decision reached by the panel in the next three weeks.

-Having stepped back from his BBC broadcasting career after being charged, the clear suggestion from Vaughan's own legal team is that his prospect of resuming such work will be dictated by whether or not the panel believe it is more likely than not that he said the infamous "you lot" comment 14 years ago.
+Having stepped back from his BBC broadcasting career after being charged, the clear suggestion from Vaughan's own legal team is that his prospect of resuming such work will be dictated by whether or not the panel believes it is more likely than not that he said the infamous "you lot" comment 14 years ago.

 Vaughan is accused of saying "there's too many of you lot, we need to have a word about that" to Rafiq and three other Asian players representing Yorkshire before a T20 match against Nottinghamshire in 2009.